gavincwyant/WireGuppy/README.md

-I began this project with the intention of making a firewall.
-I've instead made a simple implementation of Wireshark...
-I will call this project:

 ## WireGuppy

-Let me explain -

-I wanted to use raw sockets on macOS, so I used /dev/bpf0 (Berkeley Packet Filter).
-This filter allows me to sniff all packet traffic on my current network and display all kinds of cool information.
-I got to unwrap each layer of the packet: eth, ip, transport, until i got to the payload
-(which I ran through my version of strings to find any useful info)

-This was as far as I could take the project using /dev/bpf0 because it does not give me the opportunitiy to make decisions on whether to accept or drop packets.
-So I have decided to use iptables and NFQueue on a Linux VM to take this project further.
+This project began as an attempt to build a simple firewall.
+Since my host machine runs macOS, I initially chose to work with the **Berkeley Packet Filter** (`/dev/bpf0`), believing it would give me the low-level packet access I needed.
+Instead, I quickly discovered that BPF on macOS is excellent for **sniffing** packets—but not for **filtering** them.

+What started as a firewall experiment evolved into a lightweight, Wireshark-style packet sniffer.

+Using `/dev/bpf0`, I was able to capture raw packet data from my network interface and manually walk through each layer of every frame:

+**Ethernet → IP → Transport → Payload**.

+For the payload, I even wrote a simple “strings-like” extractor to reveal anything human-readable inside the packet contents.

+However, I eventually hit a fundamental limitation:
+**macOS BPF does not allow user programs to accept, drop, or modify packets.**
+It provides visibility, but not control.

+Because firewall logic requires decision-making (accept, drop, rate-limit, redirect), I’m continuing this work on a Linux OS using iptables and NFQUEUE, which allows for userspace packet filtering.

+The continuation of this project will live in my firewall repo: https://github.com/gavincwyant/firewall